agmalpartida/brand/content/posts/Kubernetes/k8s-kustomize/index.md

 Overlaying is the process of creating a customized version of the manifest file (base manifest + overlay manifest = customized manifest file).

 ![](assets/index_2025-02-16_19-39-07.png)

+## Kustomize Features

+The following are the key features of Kustomize:

+1. Acts as a configuration tool with declarative configuration same as Kubernetes YAMLs.
+2. It can modify resources without altering the original files.
+3. It can add common labels and annotations to all the resources.
+4. It can Modify container images based on the environment it is being deployed in.
+5. Kustomize also ships with secretGenerator and configMapGenerator that use environment files or key-value pairs to create secrets and configMaps.